Kurt Zeitzler: World War II

-In January 1942, Zeitzler was made chief of staff to General Gerd von Rundstedt, OB West (Commander in Chief West) and commander of Army Group D. He played an important role in responding to the Canadian raid on Dieppe on 19 August 1942.
+In January 1942, Zeitzler was made chief of staff to General Gerd von Rundstedt, and commander of Army Group D. He played an important role in responding to the Canadian raid on Dieppe on 19 August 1942.

 Chief of Staff, OKH

-On 24 September 1942 Zeitzler was promoted to General der Infanterie ("General of the Infantry") and simultaneously was appointed Chief of the OKH General Staff, replacing Franz Halder.
+On 24 September 1942 Zeitzler was promoted to and simultaneously was appointed Chief of the OKH General Staff, replacing Franz Halder.
 Hitler had been impressed by Zeitzler's optimistic and vigorous reports, and chose him over several higher-ranked and more senior officers.
-Albert Speer states Hitler wanted a reliable assistant who "doesn't go off and brood on my orders, but energetically sees to carrying them out."
+Albert Speer stated Hitler wanted a reliable assistant who "doesn't go off and brood on my orders, but energetically sees to carrying them out."

 Following Zeitzler's promotion, Hitler was initially impressed with his dedication to his task and fighting spirit.
 In November 1942, Soviet counterattacks surrounded the German Sixth Army in Stalingrad.
-Zeitzler recommended that Sixth Army immediately break out and withdraw from Stalingrad to the Don bend, where the broken front could be restored.
+Zeitzler recommended that the Sixth Army immediately break out and withdraw from Stalingrad to the Don bend, where the broken front could be restored.
 Hitler became enraged, overruled Zeitzler, and personally ordered the Sixth Army to stand fast around Stalingrad, where it was eventually destroyed.

 During early 1943, Zeitzler developed the initial plans for Operation Citadel, the final major German offensive in the east, and convinced Hitler to undertake the offensive despite the objections raised by several other senior officers.
 The offensive ended in a strategic defeat for the Germans, and a series of defensive battles ensued.

 Zeitzler was promoted to the rank of colonel general in January 1944, but his relationship with Hitler deteriorated during that year.
 Hitler blamed him for the German defeat in the Crimea during April and May.
 This caused Zeitzler to signal his desire to resign.
 By the middle of the year, Zeitzler had lost all faith in Hitler's tactics as a result of the deteriorating situation in Western Europe after the Allied landing at Normandy and Hitler's refusal to allow Army Group Centre to withdraw to more defensible positions on the Eastern Front.
 On 1 July, Zeitzler suffered a nervous breakdown, and fled Hitler's Berghof residence.
 Hitler never spoke to him again, and had him dismissed from the Army in January 1945, refusing him the right to wear a uniform.

 Postwar life

 At the end of the war, Zeitzler was captured by British troops and remained a prisoner of war until the end of February 1947.
-He appeared as a witness for the defense during the Nuremberg trials, and worked with the Operational History Section (German) of the Historical Division of the U.S. Army.
+He appeared as a witness for the defense during the Nuremberg trials, and worked with the Operational History Section (German) of the Historical Division of the US Army.

 Zeitzler died of lung cancer in 1963 in Hohenaschau of Upper Bavaria.